The nonlinear estimates on quantum Besov spaces: Introduction

 Fortunately, exploiting the noncommutative harmonic analysis technique, there have been some progress on the well-posedness theory of noncommutative PDEs.
 As some direct applications of noncommutative harmonic analysis, Gonz\'{a}les-P\'{e}rez, Junge and Parcet \cite{GJP2021} studied the $L_p$-regularity of linear elliptic pseudodifferential equations; Fan, Hong and Wang \cite{FHW25} obtained the sharp endpoint $L_p$ estimates of the free quantum Schr\"odinger equations, and Hong, Lai and Wang \cite{hlw25} also established a local smoothing estimate of the free wave equations on 2D quantum Euclidean space.
 Beyond theses linear estimates, McDonald \cite{McNLE} investigated the well-posedness of Allen-Cahn equations with infinitely differentiable symbols $F$ on quantum Besov space, as well as nonlinear Schr{\"o}dinger equations and Navier-Stokes equations, utilizing the nonlinear estimates of superposition operators with infinitely differentiable symbols.
-In our previous paper \cite{CHWW}, the authors also investigated the nonlinear estimate of bilinear form $B(u,v)=\mathbb P((u\cdot \nabla)v)$ with Leray projection $\mathbb P$ by a transference technique, which lead to the quantum analogues of Ladyzhenskaya \cite{l69} and Kato's \cite{k84} well-known results for Navier-Stokes equations.
+Ruzhansky et al. \cite{RST,RST25,MRST} developed some nonlinear estimates or Sobolev type inequalities to study nonlinear evolution equations on quantum Euclidean spaces in an abstract way.
+In our previous paper \cite{CHWW}, the authors also investigated the nonlinear estimate of bilinear form $B(u,v)=\mathbb P((u\cdot \nabla)v)$ with Leray projection $\mathbb P$ by a transference technique, which yields the quantum analogues of Ladyzhenskaya \cite{l69} and Kato's \cite{k84} well-known results for Navier-Stokes equations.

 The nonlinear terms in the aforementioned PDEs are not particularly difficult to deal with.
 However, there exist many nonlinear PDEs with more complicated nonlinear terms.
 For instance, in classical model of Allen-Cahn equations, the symbols $F$ are not expected to be infinitely differentiable, or even high-order differentiable (cf. e.g. \cite{Bartels,Lunardi}).
 Hence it is natural to ask whether the infinitely differentiable condition in \cite[Theorem 7.4]{McNLE} can be reduced.
 In this paper, we aim to address such problems in the noncommutative setting by developing the nonlinear estimates of superposition operators with non-smooth symbols, which have been widely studied in the classical theory of nonlinear analysis and PDEs.